 Norman is located in the center of Oklahoma and is strategically situated near the crossroads of I-40 and I-35.
 With a population of over 128,000 residents, Norman is Oklahoma’s third largest city.
 There are over 80 million people within a 500 mile radius of Norman.

 Students are surrounded by an educated environment where 93.7% of the population holds a high school diploma or higher and 51.9% hold a Bachelor’s degree or higher.
 Educational attainment is not only possible at the University of Oklahoma which offers 158 majors at the baccalaureate level, but also at Moore Norman Technology Center, which is one of Oklahoma’s premier technical training centers.

 The University of Oklahoma boasts a No. 1 ranking among public universities in the number of freshman National Merit Scholars and the university ranks in the Top Ten of Princeton Review’s Best-Value Public Colleges for 2010.
-There are over 23,000 students currently enrolled in the Career Services Data base.
+There are more than 28,000 students currently enrolled in the Career Services Data base.

 Quality of Life